darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 publisher
 : The image's metadata “publisher” field

+title
+: The image's metadata “title” field

+description
+: The image's metadata “description” field

 rights
 : The image's metadata “rights” field

+notes
+: The image's metadata "notes" field

+color label
+: Any color label attached to the image (“red”, “yellow”, “green”, “blue”, “purple”)

+geotagging
+: The geo location of the image

+## times

+date taken
+: The date the photo was taken, in the format `YYYY:MM:DD`

+date-time taken
+: The date & time the photo was taken, in the format `YYYY:MM:DD hh:mm:ss`

+import timestamp
+: The date/time the file was imported, in the format `YYYY:MM:DD hh:mm:ss`

+change timestamp
+: The date/time the file was last changed, in the format `YYYY:MM:DD hh:mm:ss`

+export timestamp
+: The date/time the file was last expoted, in the format `YYYY:MM:DD hh:mm:ss`

+print timestamp
+: The date/time the file was last printed, in the format `YYYY:MM:DD hh:mm:ss`

+## capture details

+camera
+: The Exif data entry describing the camera make and model

 lens
 : The description of the lens, as derived from Exif data

+aperture
+: The aperture, as derived from Exif data

+exposure
+: The shutter speed, as derived from Exif data

 focal length
 : The focal length, as derived from Exif data